 Hrafn: Conversations with Odin

 Hrafn: Conversations with Odin by Chris Watson and The Wired Lab launched as part of Dark Mofo.
-Excitingly, performances have been extended to run between August and October, with potential to extend again until the 2019 Summer Solstice (after ecological assessment).
+Excitingly, performances have been extended to run between August and 22 December.
 Performances will occur three times a week—from Thursday to Saturday—between sunset and dusk (buy tickets here).

 Watson is a composer and wildlife sound recordist who creates spatial sound installations with a strong sense of spirit and place (past projects include David Attenborough’s Life series and BBC’s Frozen Planet).
 For Hrafn, curious and brave people are invited into the wilds of Tasmania’s Far South.
 Follow a guide into the trees at the Hastings Caves State Reserve and listen in awe as 2,000 ravens come in to roost.

 The Aftermath Dislocation Principle

 During Dark Mofo, did you take a peek inside the graffiti-covered shipping container outside Hobart’s Town Hall?
 Jimmy Cauty’s The Aftermath Dislocation Principle (ADP) captured the attention and imaginations of young and old alike, with its wild apocalyptic scenes in fascinating miniature.